 The average consumer may think that having their sewer scoped will provide assurance that there are no plumbing drain leaks.
 The fact is that scoping the sewer lines does not encompass the full integrity of the sewer lines, and is not a definitive method for ensuring that sewer lines are free of leaks.
 A hydrostatic or sewer flow test may be performed to determine if there are piping leaks.
-Only competent inspectors should perform this type of test.
+Only competent inspectors who are licensed plumbers, should perform a hydrostatic test.